renpy/renpy/sphinx/source/atl.rst

     :default: None

     If not None, the value of this property is used to recolor everything that children of this transform draw.
+Interpolation is only supported when MatrixColors are used, and the MatrixColors are structurally similar.
     See :ref:`matrixcolor` for more information.

     This requires model-based rendering to be enabled by setting :var:`config.gl2` to True.